Support

 Raspberry PI digital signage will try to automatically set resolution, however, sometimes it fails to detect the most optimal resolution.
 You can manually set resolution in Menu -> Preferences -> Display Settings.

-If you can’t find desired resolution option there, you will find more display configuration options in Menu -> Preferences -> Raspberry PI Configuration -> Display -> Resolution.
+If you can’t find the desired resolution option there, you will find more display configuration options in Menu -> Preferences -> Raspberry PI Configuration -> Display -> Resolution.

 How can I put the TV on standby for nighttime?
-Link

 This functionality sends a command over an HDMI cable to the TV telling it to go to standby and wake it up in the morning, Raspberry PI digital signage will remain on through the night.